dgee02/Smart-OMDb-Search/README.md

     - Google Gemini will try to find the title based on any description provided and its result will automatically update the main search bar.
 No other fields (including the main search bar) need to be initially filled if using this option.
 Keep in mind that inappropriate descriptions may not be processed. **Google may use your prompts to improve their products**.
     - Use any number of the additional filters at a time.
 Keep in mind when inputting more than 1 value into a filter, each value must be separated with a single comma and no spaces in between (e.g., value1,value2,value3).

 4. Click the search button or press Enter on your keyboard to view search results.
-(If using the AI option, the search button must be clicked twice: 1st search will update main search bar, 2nd search will provide results.)
+(If using the AI option: 1st search will update main search bar, 2nd search will provide results.)

 5. Click on any result to explore additional information about it including runtime, trailer, plot summary, ratings, and more.

-Note: Click on the information button in the top right corner for further search tips should you have any trouble using the application.

 ## Technologies Used